fascot/Web-Video-Parser/README.md

  - name for output media from youtube and pornhub generates by video title <br />
  - path for output media is in the directory where the script installed <br />
  - index for media from unknown site is None, means that with no given index you'll get the exception <br />

+There is a bug in pytube 12.0, it returns `regex` error. <br />
+If pytube is already installed on your machine you can uninstall it (because fixed pytube ver is in the SupportedSites directory) or use this [solution](https://github.com/pytube/pytube/issues/1281).

 # Plans